Healthwise

 Over time, you may see a pattern to your headaches.
 For example, maybe you get a headache after you drink wine or eat a certain food.

 It may take only a few months before you can find your headache triggers.
-When you find your triggers, you can take steps to avoid them.
+When you find your triggers, you can take steps to manage or avoid them.

-Doing the same things every day and at the same times can help you find triggers.
-If you change your routine and get a migraine, then you may have found a trigger.
-To keep a routine, try to:
+Having a routine, where you do the same things every day and at the same times, can help you find things that trigger your headaches.
+If you change this routine and get a headache, then you may have found a trigger.

 Credits for Migraines: Finding and Avoiding Triggers